-New to the Australian STEM Video Game Challenge?
+Are you new to the Australian STEM Video Game Challenge?

-Our Information Pack provides a comprehensive overview of the competition, including everything you, and your students, need to know in order to participate this year!
+Our Information Pack provides a comprehensive overview of the competition, including everything you and your students need to know in order to participate this year!

-Our Teacher Learning Pack provides a foundational overview of game development, including a brief history of video games and gaming technology, positioning within key subject areas and suggestions for lessons to mirror the game development cycle.
+Never fear, our Teacher Learning Pack provides a foundational overview of game development, including a brief history of video games and gaming technology, positioning within key subject areas and suggestions for lessons to mirror the game development cycle.

 Parent/Guardian Permission Form